-The integration of the two phenomena was inevitable from the day Twitter made its 140-character debut, and happily, the live-tweeting of legal events has proceeded remarkably well.
+The integration of the two phenomena was inevitable from the day Twitter made its debut, and happily, the live-tweeting of legal events has proceeded remarkably well.
 Compared to technology events, where faltering speakers are often ripped to shreds by the attending twitterati (worse still, when the merciless conference Twitter feed is projected onto the screen behind the presenter), tweeting lawyers have been models of decorum and generosity.

 There’s a Right Way to Tweet Meetings

 Still, the social media platform doesn’t exist that’s not susceptible to errors of both omission and commission, and Twitter is Exhibit B. (Facebook is, and always will be, Exhibit A.) Accordingly, here are my five pieces of advice about live-tweeting a legal event.

 1. Prepare beforehand.
 Arrive at the event about 10 minutes early to get a good seat (preferably near the back, so you can assess audience reaction and identify questioners) and to ensure you’re plugged and logged in ahead of time; you don’t want to “join the event in progress.”
 Send out a courtesy tweet at the start, identifying where you are and what you intend to do for the next couple of hours.
 Type out each presenter’s name and credentials in a separate document, so you can copy then paste them quickly into a tweet when they start speaking.